SPVLoc: Semantic Panoramic Viewport Matching for 6D Camera Localization in Unseen Environments: Related Work

 \section{Related Work}

-This section provides an overview of indoor camera localization and reviews related work on relative pose regression and perspective-to-panorama matching. \nparagraph{Indoor Camera Localization.} Indoor camera localization is a longstanding challenge in the computer vision community and in recent years, with the advance of neural networks, several deep learning based approaches have been proposed.
-Typically, these methods rely on prior scene knowledge to built a scene representation and estimate a relation to a query image.
+\nparagraph{Indoor Camera Localization.} Indoor camera localization is a longstanding challenge in the computer vision community and in recent years, with the advance of neural networks, several deep learning based approaches have been proposed.
+Typically, these methods rely on prior scene acquisition to built a detailed scene representation and estimate a relation to a query image.
 Some methods use a 3D model generated via Structure-from-Motion \cite{Agarwal2011} from registered camera images of the indoor environment and calculate the pose from 2D-3D correspondences, which might be either sparse \cite{Liu2017, Xia2022} or dense \cite{Taira2018}.
 Alternatively, encoding the entire scene within a neural network and performing regression to determine the absolute pose is a frequently used strategy \cite{Naseer2017}.

-By leveraging synthetic renderings from a detailed 3D BIM model, Acharya \etal \cite{Acharya2019, Acharya2022} eliminated the need for real-world reference data.
-Their approach achieves real-time indoor localization with an accuracy of approximately 2 meters but is limited to the building of its origin, lacking generalizability to other structures.
+By leveraging synthetic renderings from a detailed 3D BIM model, Acharya \etal eliminated the need for real-world reference data.
+Their approaches achieve real-time indoor localization \cite{Acharya2019} and an accuracy of approximately 1 meter \cite{Acharya2022} but are limited to the building of their origin, lacking generalizability to other structures.
 Liu \etal \cite{Liu2015} pioneered floor plan-based image localization, predicting the facing wall within a cuboidal layout without estimating a full 3D pose.
-Howard \etal \cite{Howard2021, Howard2022} achieved 2D localization in unvisited scenes by aligning inferred room layouts with panoramic reference renderings \cite{Howard2021} or encoded floor plans \cite{Howard2022}.
+Howard \etal achieved 2D panorama localization in unseen scenes by aligning inferred room layouts with panoramic reference renderings \cite{Howard2021} or encoded floor plans \cite{Howard2022}.

-PF-net \cite{Karkus2018} addresses floor plan-based localization using a recurrent neural network optimized for a differentiable particle filter, designed for sequential updating but suboptimal for single images \cite{Min2022}.
-LASER \cite{Min2022} localizes the camera with respect to a floor plan, and considers both perspective and panoramic queries.
-It also estimates rotation around the yaw axis.
+Several methods estimate the 2D position and 1D rotation of a perspective camera relative to a floor plan.
+PF-net \cite{Karkus2018} uses a recurrent neural network optimized for a differentiable particle filter, designed for sequential updating but suboptimal for single images \cite{Min2022}.
+F\textsuperscript{3}Loc \cite{Chen2024} improves sequential 2D localization against a floorplan by integrating multiview geometry cues.
+LASER \cite{Min2022} localizes the camera with respect to a semantic floor plan, and considers both perspective and panoramic queries.
 The rendering code book scheme efficiently encodes floor plan information but is limited to 2D data, which constrains the network's ability to estimate the remaining degrees of freedom.